global-synchronizer-foundation/configs/processes/new-whitelisted-ip.md

 ### Purpose

-This process defines how to request the addition of a new IP address to the `allowed-ip-ranges-external.json` file, which is used to whitelist IPs for access to Canton network nodes, tools, or monitoring interfaces.
+This process defines how to request the addition of a new IP address to the `<network>/allowed-ip-ranges.json` in file  [configs-private](https://github.com/global-synchronizer-foundation/configs-private), which is used to whitelist IPs for access to Canton network nodes, tools, or monitoring interfaces.

 ### Status